 Since I lack a plastic snap press ($$$), I can’t make them adjustable (in other words, not “one-size”…that’s confusing, isn’t it?) but I don’t really mind.
 I use waterproof PUL for the outside and microfleece for the inside.
 I buy 2″ velcro by the yard for the tabs and front.
 The inserts I use are the “extra” cotton inserts that comes with almost every one-sized pocket diaper you can buy, but you can also buy these separately (they are sometimes called boosters or doublers) or you can fold a prefold (the traditional rectangular dipe) and stuff that inside too!

 Some of you are wondering about the pattern.
 The first few I made I just stretched out a purchased diaper on my cutting table and traced it to get the pattern.
 I did this with the diaper set to the snap setting in front that was closest to what Elliot was in at the time.
-This time I used a newborn sized cover (shamelessly stole this idea from Cheryl), traced it, and changed the shape a little so it didn’t have rectangular corners.
+This time I used a newborn sized cover, traced it, and then changed the shape a little so it didn’t have rectangular corners and it looked better.

 I always write my pattern instructions right on my patterns so I don’t have to try and remember what I did each time.